sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 ## Project Overview

-This project analyzes retail sales transactions across different regions of India to understand sales performance, profitability trends, product performance, and salesperson effectiveness.
+This project analyzes retail sales transactions across different regions of India to understand sales performance, profitability trends, category and sub-category performance, and salesperson effectiveness.

 The analysis follows a structured data analytics workflow: